hiowenluke/noapi/README.md

 # Noapi

 The easiest framework for [Node](https://nodejs.org) Api app.
-You can define apis and test cases in a simple way, focus on your greate project, no need to care about how to manage api services, web service, routes, multi-level routing, multi-api services, test cases, etc.
+You can define apis and test cases in a simple way, focus on your greate project, no need to care about how to manage api services, web service, routes, test cases, etc.

 Noapi is based on [Express](https://expressjs.com/), you can use all the middleware of Express or write your own middleware and custom routes.
-(All of them will be executed before noapi)
+(All of them will be executed before noapi).
 Noapi needs Node 7.6+ for async/await.